Niloo67/project0/README.md

 in scss file there is variables used for pixels, colors. used inheritance for the travel months where font-size, style weight border padding n margin are the same for all 3 but the background color is different

+There is a grid that has a background color with grid template column (for all 3) automatically fit them. the grid column gaps are also set. buttons at buttom like other pages

 multidestination.html: